 Warnings for Colcrys

 Keep Colcrys out of children’s reach as ingestion could be fatal.
-Colcrys may decrease the amount of clot-forming cells in your blood so you must inform your surgeon or dentist if you are scheduled to undergo any procedures.
-Try to avoid areas where you could come into contact with people that have colds or other infections because Colcrys can suppress your immune system.
+Colcrys may decrease the amount of clot-forming cells in your blood so you must inform your doctor or dentist if you are scheduled to undergo any procedures.
+Try to avoid contact with people that have colds or other infections because Colcrys can suppress your immune system.

 Possible Side Effects